 The real lesson from the 21-foot rule?

 Many people running Tueller drills overlook the real lesson of the original article: The importance of awareness.

-If you are able to detect a threat before the attacker gets close – like being aware of the creepy guy following you home – then you will be able to draw your weapon and initiate self-defense before he gets too close.
+If you can detect a threat before the attacker gets close – like being aware of the creepy guy following you home – you will be able to draw your weapon and initiate self-defense before he gets too close.

 Draw your weapon the moment you sense a threat – NOT once you are under attack.
 And, because you can’t always detect a threat before it is upon you, be ready to use close-contact self-defense methods.

 Below are the self-defense weapons which actually work.
 I’ve listed whether they work for close-range or far-distance attacks.
 You might be surprised which weapons did and didn’t make it to this list.

 Effective for: All distances